shurawi/SwedishBitter/Readme.md

 Download this web project

 ## Launch
-Run cmder and in command line enter:
+1.Run cmder
+2.In command line enter [directory name] where you copied this repo and press enter:
 ```bash
 cd ~/[directory name]
 npm i